RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/broker/index.md

 };
 ```

-After we have defined our type, we modify our `useAsync` hook to respond with a data structure that matches our wanted type:
+After we have defined our type, we modify our `useAsync` hook to respond with a data structure that matches our wanted type.
+We are mapping over the response and molding it to match the type we defined above.
+This mapped response will be the one we are going to display on the table.

 ```tsx
 const {